stephwills/fragment_network_merges/README.md

 ## Motivation

 Fragments can be optimized to become lead-like compounds by fragment merging, whereby fragments that bind to a target in adjoining or partially overlapping space are merged by finding compounds that incorporate structural motifs from each.
 The Fragment Network is a graph database containing catalogue compounds.
-Given there are two fragment hits that exist as nodes in the network, the database can be queried to find catalogue compounds that represent merges of the two.
+Given there are two fragment hits that exist as nodes in the network, the database can be queried to find purchasable compounds that represent merges.

 ## Pipeline

 fragment_network_merges provides a pipeline for querying the Fragment Network to find fragment merges and filtering the results to find the most promising compounds.

 ### Finding merges
 The technique for finding merges is called ‘synthon expansion’, with ‘synthon’ being used here to denote a constituent part of a fragment.
-If we have two fragments, fragment A and B, this method attempts to find all expansions of fragment A that contain part of fragment B. A series of optional hops can be made before the expansion, in which fragment A gains or loses synthons, to increase diversity in the compounds found.
-The Fragment Network can be loaded using Neo4j, and the merges are found by querying the database using cypher.
+If we have two fragments, fragments A and B, this method attempts to find all expansions of fragment A that contain part of fragment B. A series of optional hops can be made before the expansion, in which fragment A gains or loses synthons, to increase diversity in the compounds found.
+The Fragment Network can be loaded using Neo4j, and the merges are found by querying the database using the cypher query language.

 ### Filtering merges
 The merges require filtering to find those in which the binding mode and interactions made by the original fragments are most likely to be conserved.
 The filtering steps implemented here are as follows: